BobFIV/PSU_CAPSTONE_F25/oneM2M/README.md

 # oneM2M Local IN‑CSE Architecture (Gateways + Devices + Django Dashboard)

-This README explains **your current architecture**, based on the updated structure of the IN‑CSE resource tree and how it matches your gateway code, Django orchestrator logic, and BLE device data flow.
+This README explains  IN‑CSE resource tree and how it matches gateway code, Django orchestrator logic, and BLE device data flow.

-It replaces the old multi‑CSE (IN‑CSE + MN‑CSE) guide with a **clean, simplified explanation** of your actual setup.

 ---

-# 📡 System Architecture (Updated)
+# 📡 System Architecture

 ```
                     ┌─────────────────────────────┐